 It should be of note that the Holy Icons are always depicted facing us, with some few, turned ever so slightly.
 Those “turned” faces are found on icons whose placement would have originally been on an iconostasis and are slightly turned so as to be acknowledging the Christ icon.
 The only figures portrayed in profile are Judas Iscariot and the demons (or those who are fulfilling those roles).
 In the art of the Renaissance, and subsequent, this treatment of the face disappears.
 The human figure is simply studied for itself, as art, the relational function of the icon having been forgotten.

-The Orthodox understanding of salvation is reflected in this treatment of icons.
+The Orthodox understanding of salvation is reflected in its treatment of icons.
 St. Paul’s description of being transformed as we behold the face of Christ is an expression of true personhood.
 Our “face” becomes more properly what it should be as we behold the face of Christ.
 This “looking” is, to a degree, what we today would call a “relationship,” though, I think, it has more insight and import.
 “Relationship” has become a word that is almost completely vacuous, lacking in substance.
-I cringe these days when I hear conversations about our “relationship” with God.

 With the face, and its implications for personhood, much more can be said.
 I cannot see the face of another without looking at them.
 To see your face, I must reveal my face.
 That face-to-face encounter is pretty much the deepest and oldest experience we have as human beings (first experienced with our mother in nursing).
 For the whole of our lives, our faces are the primary points of experience and reaction.
 We cannot truly know the other without encountering them face-to-face.